Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 Are you looking for the space to get a handle on difficulties or problems you are experiencing with someone you can trust from outside your immediate circle who will listen, in a confidential, comfortable, quiet and non-judgemental environment?

-I am a professional, fully qualified, trained counsellor and trainer, working for the NHS as well as in private practice at Phoenix Counselling Kent and have significant clinical experience across 5 years of professional counselling, working effectively with key issues such as anxiety and depression.
+I am a professional, fully qualified, counsellor and trainer, working for the NHS as well as in private practice at Phoenix Counselling Kent and have significant clinical experience across 6 years of professional counselling, working effectively with common issues such as anxiety and depression.
 I have experience of working with diverse client groups, including with women, men, young people and children.

 Ensuring there is a good 'fit' between us is crucial to successful therapy so I offer a low-cost initial session for 30 minutes (please see below for fees).
 I am located 5-minutes from Folkestone Central Station and there is free parking.